Kalpavruksha/go-music-player/README.md

 - The application automatically creates the required directories on startup
 - For best results, use modern browsers that support HTML5 audio
 - No external dependencies required (Tailwind CSS is loaded via CDN)
+- Large music files should not be committed to the repository